jacky9813/make-certificate-chain/README.rst

 Supported Certificate Formats / Encodings
 =========================================

-- X.509 in PEM encoding
+- X.509 in PEM or DER encoding
-- X.509 in DER encoding
+- PKCS7 certificates bundle in PEM or DER encoding

 Install